Equity Market Snapshot

 Opportunities for investors

-Given current global uncertainties and market dispersion, a diversified approach is prudent.
-Exposure across market capitalizations and sectors can help manage risks and capture opportunities.
-Hybrid funds may offer optimum risk adjusted returns during uncertain times.
-The current phase requires discipline and patience, not a shift away from equities.
+Considering the current global uncertainties, a diversified approach is advisable.
+Diversifying exposure across different market capitalizations and sectors can help manage risks and capture opportunities.
+Hybrid funds may offer optimal riskadjusted returns during uncertain times.
+This phase requires discipline and patience.

 Source: Bloomberg, RBI, MOSPI, Morgan Stanley